aragon/hack/docs/cli-main-commands.md

 ## aragon ipfs

 The `ipfs` command is used to start an [IPFS](https://docs.ipfs.io/introduction/overview/) daemon.
-It adds some files that are needed for the first-party Aragon apps to work.
+It adds from [aragen](https://github.com/aragon/aragen) some required files for the first-party Aragon apps to work, so it doesn't have to try and fetch them over the network.

 ```
 aragon ipfs